iifl-logo

 PARTICULARS OF DIRECTORS AND EMPLOYEES

-A statement containing particulars in terms of Section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 forms part of this report and is annexed to this Report as ‘Annexure-D.
+A statement containing particulars in terms of Section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 forms part of this report and is annexed to this Report as an ‘Annexure-D.

-Further, a statement containing particulars in terms of Section 197(12) of the Companies Act, 2013 read with rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is not applicable to the Company as none of the employees of the Company are drawing the remuneration in excess of the limits prescribed under the said rules.
+Further, a statement containing particulars in terms of Section 197(12) of the Companies Act, 2013 read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is not applicable to the Company as none of the employees of the Company are drawing the remuneration in excess of the limits prescribed under the said rules.

 DIRECTORS RESPONSIBILITY STATEMENT